-- Configure your collection environment to minimize network traffic and optimize performance. - · Create discoveries to collect data that will be made available to the Report Manager: - information about your Active Directory® environment - information about files and folders from domains, OUs, computers, NetApp® and EMC® filers, shares, and DFS shares - information about the computers in your environment - data from specified SQL Server® computers, instances, and databases - general and registry information from selected computers - · high-level summary information on file storage - high-level summary information and permissions in your Exchange® environment - information about your Azure® subscriptions, licenses, and service plans - information about your Azure Active Directory® environment - information about your Azure® resources - information about files and folders in your OneDrive® environment - information about your Office 365® Exchange Online environment - information about your Microsoft Teams in Office 365® - · Schedule discoveries to run automatically. - Track the progress of discoveries, and pinpoint any errors in the collection.
+- Configure your collection environment to minimize network traffic and optimize performance. - Create discoveries to collect data that will be made available to the Report Manager: - information about your Active Directory® environment - information about files and folders from domains, OUs, computers, NetApp® and EMC® filers, shares, and DFS shares - information about the computers in your environment - data from specified SQL Server® computers, instances, and databases - general and registry information from selected computers - high-level summary information on file storage - high-level summary information and permissions in your Exchange® environment - information about your Azure® subscriptions, licenses, and service plans - information about your Azure Active Directory® environment - information about your Azure® resources - information about files and folders in your OneDrive® environment - information about your Office 365® Exchange Online environment - information about your Microsoft Teams in Office 365® - Create Cloud discoveries using Azure Active Directory Multi-Factor Authentication (MFA) enabled credentials - · Schedule discoveries to run automatically. - Track the progress of discoveries, and pinpoint any errors in the collection.